Xinyu18/Observations/README.md

 ## 📖 Citation & License
 If you use this dataset, please cite the following sources:
-- 📄 Your paper: **"[Inversion of a near real time China gridded hourly SO₂ Emission inventory Using Deep Learning Combined with 3D Variational Assimilation]"**
+- 📄 Your paper: **"[Inversion of a Near-Real-Time China Gridded Hourly SO₂ Emission Inventory Using Deep Learning Combined with 3D Variational Assimilation]"**
 - 📄 CNEMC data source
 - 📄 Quality control reference: **Chen, D., Liu, Z., Ban, J., & Chen, M. (2019).
 The 2015 and 2016 wintertime air pollution in China: SO2 emission changes derived from a WRF-Chem/EnKF coupled data assimilation system.
 Atmospheric Chemistry and Physics, 19(13), 8619–8650. https://doi.org/10.5194/acp-19-8619-2019**